crankycyclops/trogdor-pp/src/trogdord/docs/configuration.md

 ; unusual behavior.
 This will not be invoked for things like SIGSEGV, SIGFPE, ; etc. I tried, and it doesn't work.
 ; crash_recovery=false

+; Currently, extensions are only supported on operating systems that use libdl ; (this excludes Windows.)
+[extensions]

+; This is the default path where trogdord extensions are stored.
+Relative paths ; are based on the root directory where trogdord was installed.
+; path=lib/trogdord

+; Extensions to be loaded should be formatted as a JSON array of strings, and ; each extension should be referenced by its full filename, including ; extension.
+For example: ["ext1.so", 'ext2.so']
+;
+; You can find a buildable, loadable sample extension, which can serve as a ; template for your own projects, in sample/extensions/hello.
+; load=[]

 ```